huuff/exobrain/programming/javascript/vue/test-utils/sucks.md

 # What sucks about `vue-test-utils`
 (As of `vue-test-utils` 2.0.0)

+* I don't even think `isVisible` works.
+I've tried in so many ways with no result whatsoever.

 ## It's not like [Testing Library](https://testing-library.com/)
 * No easy way to find elements by text content (check [this issue](https://github.com/vuejs/vue-test-utils/issues/960)).
 * No easy way to wait for animations and visual effects